Jonny0201/DataStructure/DataStructure/Vector/Vector.md

 - Code-users cannot use the memory allocator that designed by themselves in this version of Vector.
 - Because of the rough testing, there will be many bugs I still haven't discovered.

+I will revise even refactore the code to add new functions and repair the bugs to solve the abovementioned problems.

 # LICENSE

 > Data Structure